 1 through the knowledge gained under resolves 3, to promote specific initiatives at the national level which foster interaction with governmental, private and academic entities and civil society for the purposes of the information exchange necessary for the deployment of IPv6 in their respective countries;

-2 to ensure that newly deployed communication and computer equipment has IPv6 capability, as appropriate, taking into consideration a necessary period for the transition from IPv4 to IPv6,
+2 to ensure that newly deployed communication, computer equipment and software has IPv6 capability, as appropriate, taking into consideration a necessary period for the transition from IPv4 to IPv6;

+3 to consider of making commitment on their IPv6 transition progress and do public communications to share the results of IPv6 transition,

 invites Member States

-to develop national policies to promote the technological update of systems, in order to ensure that the public services provided utilizing the IP protocol and the communications infrastructure and relevant applications of the Member States are compatible with IPv6.
+1 to develop national policies to promote the technological update of systems, in order to ensure that the public services provided utilizing the IP protocol and the communications infrastructure and relevant applications of the Member States are compatible with IPv6.

+2 to consider national IPv6 validation programs for Internet Service Providers (ISPs) and other relevant organisations;

+3 to consider issuing a mandate or directive on offering IPv6 services for Governments, ISPs and relevant organisations, if appropriate.